Everyone is now talking about this new way of using AI in an interactive form of communication.

 4. “Can I trust, and what is my remaining responsibility?”

-When you use AI in a communicative way, like ChatGPT, you get a targeted answer and not a list of choices like a Google search to decide for yourself which result is right for you.
-This is a way to remove personal responsibility from you.
-That can be a good thing, because you get results faster that way, but as I said, it’s also a way of evading personal responsibility.
-This means you need even more that you have to trust that the AI will show you the right results.
-In other words, who has developed and trained the model and who is responsible for a used foundation model?
+When you communicatively use AI, like ChatGPT, you get a targeted answer and not a list of choices like a Google search to decide which result is correct for you.
+Getting only one “answer” removes personal responsibility from you and can be good because you get results faster.
+Still, as I said, it’s also a way of evading personal responsibility.
+But this means you need even more to trust that the AI will show you the right results.
+In other words, who has developed and trained the model, and who is responsible for a used foundation model?

 The table below shows an assumption to the question: what is your responsibility and most likely will it be replaced more or less in the near future?